axewizardbgg/guards-cairn-1e-adventure/README.md

 Here the players are standing guard at the Main Gate:
  - It is daytime, no torches or light sources are needed.

-Distract the players with a few innocent scenarios such as:
+Give the players a few innocent scenarios such as:
  - Legitimate trader with a donkey laden with trade goods.
  - Group of farmers from Clurgh coming to get supplies.
+ - A Newcomer to the city asking the players for directions or where to find goods and services.
  - Pompous man who refuses to be searched and demands to "speak with the supervisor"
  - Official Courier galloping towards the gate

 During their shift, they’ll encounter a “merchant” with a wagon full of goods pulled by two horses.
  - If the players try to search the cart, the man will attempt to bribe the players with 25 gold total to let them pass (He’ll haggle all the way to 100 gold).
  - If the players refuse the bribe (or change their mind after receiving the bribe), the man will be visibly angry but stand aside and allow the search.
- - There is nothing wrong with the cargo inside the wagon (It’s all foodstuffs), however if the players look underneath the wagon, they will find some crates in a hidden storage area that contain an alarming amount of weapons padded with clothing and bedding to keep it quiet.
+ - There is nothing wrong with the cargo inside the wagon (It’s all foodstuffs), however underneath the wagon, there is some crates in a hidden storage area that contain an alarming amount of weapons (swords and crossbows) padded with clothing and bedding to keep it quiet.
  - If the players find the concealed weapons, the man will attack!
  - If the man attacks, he will fight to the death.
- - If a player goes down, other guards will show up and intervene
+ - If a player goes down, Relief Guards will show up and intervene

 #### Merciless Merchant
 HP: 6   Armor: 2